About us

 Our approach

-All projects follow one integrated methodology: the AKSI Brantas Approach, developed 2020–2024 along the Brantas River in East Java, and since proven in the Balantieng River basin on Sulawesi.
+All projects follow one integrated methodology: the AKSI Brantas Approach — developed along the Brantas River in East Java and proven in the Balantieng River basin on Sulawesi.
+It puts women’s daily experience at the centre, combining citizen science, community organising, and local governance to create lasting change.

 Where we work